 Do you want to add to your family?

 Marriage is the first step in a lifetime journey that might involve growing your family.
 More than half of all married couples in the U.S. have children under 18.
 If you are also planning to add to your family, you likely want to make sure your dependents are set up for success, even after you’re gone.

 Life insurance allows you to do this.
 How?
 Your dependents could use the money from your policy to help cover debts or funeral expenses.
-Your life insurance could also cover some school expenses.
-That’s a big deal when two-year college students pay around $9,410 per academic year and those at four-year schools fork over almost $22,000 per academic year.
+Your life insurance could also help cover some school expenses.
+That’s a big deal when on average, two-year public college students pay around $3,440, four-year public college students around $23,890 and four-year private college students around $32,410 per academic year2.

 If your spouse is bringing a good amount of cash to your marriage, you might need to take another look at your life insurance situation.
 Why?
 The simple fact is, you may not need coverage at all.

-If your household has enough savings to cover the expenses that could remain after one of you passes away — a mortgage or funeral costs, for example — then the extra money won’t be as necessary.
+If your household has enough savings to cover the expenses that could remain after one of you passes away — a mortgage or funeral costs, for example — then the extra money may not be as necessary.